-Crossing through Turkey, I started to notice how language and culture gradually changes.
-Bordering Syria, the region of Antakya (Antioch), most people still speak Arabic.
+Crossing through Turkey, I started to notice how language and culture gradually changed.
+Bordering Syria, the Antakya (Antioch) region, most people still speak Arabic.

 Going further inland, the language became strictly Turkish, and the culture started to integrate more western ideas.

-Interesting Facts: Turkey has one of the world's oldest and biggest malls - the Istanbul's Grand Bazaar
+Interesting Facts: Turkey has one of the world's oldest and biggest malls - Istanbul's Grand Bazaar

-To cross from Asia to Europe, we had to take the ferry across the Bosphorus.
-The amazing bridge connecting the continents was still being built.
+We had to take the ferry across the Bosphorus to cross from Asia to Europe.
+The fantastic bridge connecting the continents was still being built.